Harold Reitman: Philanthropy

 During his boxing career, Reitman donated all of his fight purses to various children's charities, including the Make A Wish Foundation, Kids In Distressed Situations, The Boys and Girls Club of Broward County, Children's Home Society, The Ann Storck Center for the Disabled, St. Jude Children's Research Hospital, and others.

-Reitman has been a longtime supporter of the Boys and Girls Club, and is a member of the board for the Boys and Girls Clubs of Broward County, serving as chairman of the board in 2001.
+Reitman was a longtime supporter of the Boys and Girls Club, and was a member of the board for the Boys and Girls Clubs of Broward County, serving as chairman of the board in 2001.
 Reitman donated the building at 3025 W. Broward Blvd that is now known as the Dr. Harold 'Hackie' Reitman Unit Boys and Girls Club.